anglyan/aldFoam/README.md

 aldFoam is built on top of [OpenFOAM](https://openfoam.org/), a C++ toolbox to solve partial differential equations using finite volume methods.

 The version in the master branch is meant to work with OpenFoam-10.
-The branch `openfoam6` contains the original code for OpenFOAM-6.

 # Install instructions